dougpowers/vim-mapper/README.md

 The "File" menu can be hidden by pressing `Alt-F11`.
 This may make dark mode more complete and provide a cleaner interface in a maximized screen.
 This preference is saved.

 ### Changing UI Colors
 VimMapper stores its configuration in JSON format at `~/AppData/Roaming/vim-mapper/vmconfig` on Windows and `~/.config/vim-mapper/vmconfig` on Linux.
 This file can be edited manually to change color values but this is only recommended for advanced users.
-New versions of Vim-Mapper may not persist these custom changes and malformed configurations may cause unintended behavior or crashes.
+New versions of VimMapper may not persist these custom changes and malformed configurations may cause unintended behavior or crashes.

 ## ⌨ Keybindings
 ### Sheet and Node Operations